Finnhub-Stock-API/finnhub-php/docs/Api/DefaultApi.md

 International Filings

 List filings for international companies.
 Limit to 250 documents at a time.
 These are the documents we use to source our fundamental data.
+Only support SEDAR and UK Companies House for normal usage.
+Enterprise clients who need access to the full filings for global markets should contact us for the access.

 ### Example